gblake55/On-Premise-LLM-Server-Installation/README.md

 </div>

-Greg Blake is a renowned artificial intelligence expert and Chief Information Officer at Idaho Housing with over 35 years of experience in Tech.
-He specializes in democratizing AI access through self-hosted, on-premise solutions that maintain data privacy and regulatory compliance.
+Greg Blake is the Chief Information Officer at Idaho Housing with over 35 years of experience in tech specializing in IT governance, cybersecurity, and artificial intelligence.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-This project thrives on community input and real-world production experience.

-### How to Contribute

-1. **Fork the repository**
-2. **Create a feature branch** (`git checkout -b feature/AmazingFeature`)
-3. **Commit your changes** (`git commit -m 'Add some AmazingFeature'`)
-4. **Push to the branch** (`git push origin feature/AmazingFeature`)
-5. **Open a Pull Request**

-### Contribution Guidelines

-- **Documentation**: Improve guides, fix typos, add clarity
-- **Scripts**: Enhance automation, add error handling
-- **Configurations**: Share optimized docker-compose files
-- **Performance**: Document benchmarks and optimizations
-- **Troubleshooting**: Add solutions to common problems
-- **Alternative Hardware**: Test on different GPU configurations

 ### Code of Conduct